IlievskiV/IlievskiV.github.io/_blog/2024-08-12-llms-for-recsys.md

 The new paradigm to use LLMs for RecSys promises to streamline recommendation processes significantly.
 As shown in the diagram below LLMs can be integrated into the recommendation pipeline in various ways, including:
-* Scoring/Ranking: Serving as the core model that predicts user preferences and ranks items accordingly.
+* **Scoring/Ranking**: Serving as the core model that predicts user preferences and ranks items accordingly.
-* Feature Extractor: Extracting meaningful features from user data in order to enrich user profiles.
+* **Feature Extractor**: Extracting meaningful features from user data in order to enrich user profiles.
-* Feature Encoder: encoding user interactions into a format suitable for recommendations.
+* **Feature Encoder**: encoding user interactions into a format suitable for recommendations.
-* User Behavior Modeling: Understanding and predicting user behavior patterns to anticipate future needs and desires.
+* **User Behavior Modeling**: Understanding and predicting user behavior patterns to anticipate future needs and desires.

 <center>